lesaujg/World-of-Warcraft/Interface/AddOns/GTFO/ReadMe.txt

 * Merged Classic and Retail versions since Twitch Client will sometimes wrongfully install the wrong addon
 * Added Battle for Azeroth spells (world)

+4.52
+* Updated for patch 8.3
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Mechagon